Did you know?

 These turtles get their name from the olive-green coloration of their heart-shaped carapace.
 They are also one of the smallest sea turtle species, with an average length of around 70 cm and a weight of 50 kilograms.
+They are native to the warm and tropical waters of the Atlantic, Pacific, and Indian Oceans.
+Continue reading to learn more about this species of turtles.

 Appearance

-The Olive Ridley turtles have a medium-sized body, reaching about 70 cm long and weighing about 40-50 kilograms.
+They have a medium-sized body, reaching about 70 cm long and weighing about 40-50 kilograms.
 Their carapace is heart-shaped, smooth, and olive green, while their underbelly, the plastron, is pale yellow.

 Like other sea turtles, the shell acts as a protective cover, covering its internal organs.
 It also supports its body and helps the turtle regulate its body temperature by absorbing and radiating heat.